HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-rightservo.md

 ![RightServoAttach]({{site.baseurl}}/assets/mazerunner/rightservo_attach.jpg)

 * Attach the servo wires to the pins labeled right on the circuit board
-    * The black wire should be closest to the back of the robot or hartland robotics printing
+    * The black wire should be closest to the hartland robotics printing

 ![RightServoWires]({{site.baseurl}}/assets/mazerunner/rightservo_wires.jpg)